ericmjl/data-testing-tutorial/README.md

 # Requirements

-1. Python 3.x and higher.
+1. `python` 3.x and higher.
 It's time to move on!
 2. `pandas`
 3. `pytest`